splunk/observability-workshop/content/en/conf/opentelemetry-collector/1-installation.md

 {{% /tab %}}
 {{< /tabs >}}

 Congratulations!
-You have successfully downloaded and installed the OpenTelemtry Collector.
+You have successfully downloaded and installed the OpenTelemetry Collector.
 You are well on your way to Ninja.
 But first lets chat through configuration files and different distributions of the OpenTelemetry Collector.

 Splunk does provide its own, fully supported, distribution of the OpenTelemetry Collector.
-This distribution is available to install from the [Splunk GitHub Repository](https://github.com/signalfx/splunk-otel-collector).
+This distribution is available to install from the [Splunk GitHub Repository](https://github.com/signalfx/splunk-otel-collector) or via a wizard in Splunk Observability Cloud that will build out a simple installation script to copy and paste.
 This distribution includes a number of additional features and enhancements that are not available in the OpenTelemetry Collector Contrib distribution.

 - The Splunk Distribution of the OpenTelemetry Collector is production tested; it is in use by the majority of customers in their production environments.
 - Customers that use our distribution can receive direct help from official Splunk support within SLA's.